 - Likewise, successful club hits tend to get periodic reissues with a bunch of new remixes in the style of the day, but only rarely will such mixes displace the original in the long run.

 - All Saints cover of Red Hot Chili Peppers ' Under The Bridge was a huge hit in the UK at the time of release, but it never topped the original, partly because it was a double A Side with Lady Marmalade which got more airplay, and partly because it attracted so much hatred from people who loved the original.

-- Several Christmas Songs: "White Christmas" (Bing Crosby), "Rudolph The Red-Nosed Reindeer" and "Here Comes Santa Claus" (Gene Autry), "The Christmas Song" (Nat "King" Cole), though in most of those cases the artists actually recorded multiple versions of the songs.
+- Several Christmas Songs: "White Christmas" (Bing Crosby from his album Merry Christmas), "Rudolph The Red-Nosed Reindeer" and "Here Comes Santa Claus" (Gene Autry), "The Christmas Song" (Nat "King" Cole), though in most of those cases the artists actually recorded multiple versions of the songs.

 - Blue Swede's 1974 #1 "Hooked On A Feeling" is much better known than B.J.
 Thomas's original.
 The same cannot be said for their #7 cover of "Never My Love," however, and the Association's hit is still the version most people think of first, and Blue Swede are today remembered only for the former.